 Tracy Milstead, MA., APC

-Tracy has completed both her B.S. in Psychology and M.A. in Professional Counseling, from Liberty University, and is now working under the clinical supervision of Molly McCue, LPC to achieve her post-graduate hours toward state licensure.
-Her experience as a graduate intern at Family Matters included working with clients with ADHD, adjustment disorder, anger management, anxiety, borderline personality disorder, depression, grief, and trauma.
+Tracy has completed both her B.S. in Psychology and M.A. in Professional Counseling, from Liberty University, and is now working under the direction of Molly McCue, LPC, and clinical supervision of Liz Hinchliffe, LPC, and Ruby Blow, MA, LPC, NCC, BCC, CPCS, to achieve her post-graduate hours toward state licensure.
+Her experience as a graduate intern at Family Matters included working with clients with ADHD, adjustment disorder, anger management, anxiety, depression, grief, and trauma.
 Tracy relocated to southeast Georgia, in 2015, after her husband retired from the military.
-She is experienced with deployments and military life, and her desire is to provide a safe, non-judgmental place to help clients discover how to heal, and achieve the changes they want to make in their lives.
+She is experienced with deployments and military life, and her desire is to provide a safe place to help clients discover how to heal, and achieve the changes they want to make in their lives.
 Some of the things Tracy enjoys are: going to the beach, landscape photography, and spending time with family and friends.

 Animal Assisted Therapists: Sugar and Cookie